 Another big reason why there have been so many injuries is that most people are not wearing helmets, or any safety gear, when riding one.
 When a rider checks-out an e-scooter, there is no option for them to check out a helmet as well.
 And since the decision to ride an e-scooter is usually spontaneous, the rider probably won’t have any safety gear with them to wear for protection.
 E-scooter companies claim to be working on a fix for this problem.
 Riders have also been known to engage in risky behavior while riding, such as riding under the influence or having more than one rider on a scooter at a time.
 While it should be obvious that one should not ride an e-scooter while under the influence of any drug or alcohol, Georgia has enacted a specific law that classifies operating an electric mobility device as another form of a DUI.
 While this law was originally enacted to apply to the popular Segway devices, it could also be applied to e-scooters.

 Cities also need to do their share in making the roads safe for e-scooter riders.
 Now that the scooters are popping up in every urban area, and there are no signs that they are going away, city planners need to take steps to improve the roads, and make sure the surfaces and lanes are appropriate for e-scooter riders.
 This way, the roads will be safe for car drivers, bikers and e-scooters to share.

-The Atlanta accident lawyers at the Katz Law Firm represent victims of accidents in the metro Atlanta region and across Georgia.
+The Atlanta accident lawyers at the Katz Personal Injury Lawyers represent victims of accidents in the metro Atlanta region and across Georgia.
 If you or a loved one has suffered injuries as a result of an accident, talk to an attorney at our firm, and learn about your rights to compensation after an injury.
 Initial consultations are free.